OussamaRemli/WonderLab/README.md

 # WonderLab

 **WonderLab** is a scientific blogging website designed to offer users a platform to explore and share scientific knowledge.
-This collaborative project was developed by Oussama Remli, Oustad Mohammed, and Yassine Ait BenAddi.

 ## Table of Contents